ctubio/ctubio.github.io/README.md

 Yikes!
 Usage: INSTALL [option]
 Options:
-  -y, --yes     Auto-reply "yes" on install and install src files.
+  -y, --yes     Auto-reply "yes" on install and install src files in $PWD.
   -n, --no      Auto-reply "no" on install and quit.
   -h, --help    Show this very same text and quit.
       --version Show current version number and quit.